rotki/docs/premium/referrals.md

 When someone you referred makes their first qualifying purchase, you receive account credit based on what they paid.

 - Your balance and a full history of credit earned and used appear in the Account Credit section of your [subscription page](https://rotki.com/home/subscription).
-- Credit is applied automatically to your subscription renewals and upgrades.
+- Credit is applied automatically to your subscription purchases, renewals, and upgrades.
 You do not need to enter anything.
 - Credit is granted once per referred user, on their first non-upgrade purchase.

 ![Account Credit section showing the available balance and a credit history entry for a referral reward](/images/referrals/account-credit-populated.webp)